 Visit our main office at 137 N. El Camino Real in Encinitas to see many different types of composting in action!

 Almost half a million San Diegans live in food-insecure homes, including over 150,000 children.
 At the same time, 40% of the food in America is thrown away instead of eaten.
 Feeding people is not a food shortage problem, but a networking and logistics problem.
 The Food Cycle model works to forge vital connections between farmers, landscapers, restaurants, grocery stores, and food banks.

 If you’re new to composting, or an experienced gardener who just needs a refresher, you can get the dirt on compost here.
 Don’t forget to check out our upcoming Compost Workshops!

 If you want to really dig deep, become a Master Composter.

-- County of San Diego Backyard Composting Guide
+- City of San Diego Guide to Backyard Composting

 - Build Your Own Backyard Bin | Construya Su Propio Recipient de Malla